Privilege Issues in Cross-Border Investigations Around the World

 Choice of privilege in a dispute

 When determining which privilege laws apply to the investigation at hand, it is critical to consider both the jurisdiction where the investigation is taking place and the jurisdiction where privilege protections may need to be sought.
-As noted in prior sections, in the event of a conflict of law, most federal courts in the United States (which oversee most discovery disputes with a US regulator) will apply the ‘touching bases’ test to determine which privilege laws apply.
+As noted above, in the event of a conflict of law, most federal courts in the United States (which oversee most discovery disputes with a US regulator) will apply the ‘touching bases’ test to determine which privilege laws apply.
 Courts in other jurisdictions take different approaches.
 UK courts will apply UK privilege rules regardless of where the documents were created or held.
 Similarly, German courts will also apply domestic procedure law to documents regardless of the jurisdiction in which the documents were created or from which they originated.
 But in China, authorities can compel production of documents created by a lawyer pursuant to a government investigation.
-Care must be taken to assess the impact of all applicable privilege laws prior to commencing the collection of relevant information and the investigative team should take all steps to ensure that, in the event of a dispute, the strongest privilege protections possible apply.
+Care must be taken to assess the impact of all applicable privilege laws prior to commencing the collection of relevant information, and the investigative team should take all steps to ensure that, in the event of a dispute, the strongest privilege protections possible apply.

 In the context of an investigation, there may be benefits to providing government investigators with information compiled by counsel or even waiving privilege for certain documents to obtain cooperation credit.
 Alternatively, the content of privileged documents may be helpful to a party’s case, and it may therefore be beneficial to waive privilege over them.

-- whether the waiver of privilege or work-product protection in favour of an investigatory authority results in a loss of privilege or the work-product protection only as to the investigatory authority, or whether the privilege or work-product protection will be lost against others (e.g., other regulators in the same or different jurisdictions, third parties bringing claims in civil litigation);
+- whether the waiver of privilege or work-product protection in favour of an investigatory authority results in a loss of privilege or the work-product protection only as to the investigatory authority, or whether the privilege or work-product protection will be lost against others (e.g., other regulators in the same or different jurisdictions or third parties bringing claims in civil litigation);

 - whether the investigatory authority can deploy the document or other information in open court, such that it loses its confidentiality, and therefore privilege, in a broader context;